pstaender/neo4jmapper/README.md

       console.log 'Done'
 ```

+**Currently the streaming feature is not available on browsers** because there are several dependencies on other modules which have to be included as well.

 ## Naming conventions

 The query method names are heavily inspired by mongodb and mongoose - so most of them should sound familiar in case you have worked with them: